 Any conversation about the coaster brake versus hand brake debate has to start with an overview of the law.
 U.S. regulations require manufacturers to outfit all “sidewalk bikes” with wheels sized 20” or less with a “foot brake” (aka coaster brake).

 Fortunately, this law applies only to manufacturers/distributors, so if you as parent choose to modify the bike, there’s no problem with that.
-Many bike companies have begun skirting this law by selling after-market conversion kits that allow you to replace the coaster with a freewheel.
+Many bike companies (like Woom) have begun skirting this law by selling after-market conversion kits that allow you to replace the coaster with a freewheel.

 The Coaster Brake